 How do you learn best?

-How do you tailor your revision to the way that your brain prefers to process information?
+How do you tailor your studying to the way that your brain prefers to process information?

 Knowing how makes life easier and learning more fun.